 It is important for farmers to be able to list themselves as Pesticide Free so customers can choose to buy their produce with the confidence no pesticides have been used on their produce.

 AgWe farms attain the Pesticide Free award when they have not used any pesticides which include all herbicides, fungicides, bactericides, insecticides, and rodenticides on their farm in the previous 12 months of operation.

-A Pesticide is term for a product, typically a spray or pellet that kills some sort of pest.
+A Pesticide is a term for a product, typically a spray or pellet that kills some sort of pest.
 Since anything can be considered a pest, pesticides are typically sold in their more specific categories which are, herbicides, fungicides, bactericides, insecticides, and rodenticides.
-These are used by farmers to reduce the damage different animals, plants, bacteria and fungi can cause which reduce yields and helps to maintain a consistent quality.
+These are used by farmers to reduce the damage different animals, plants, bacteria and fungi can cause which reduces yields and helps to maintain a consistent quality.

 It can often be hard to find fresh fruits and vegetables that have been produce without the use of pesticides, but here are some tips for what to look out for.